 A commonly used metric for degree completion is graduation from a two-year institution within three years and graduation from a four-year institution within six years.
-Figure 7a shows that the public two-year graduation rate in Iowa is well above the national average.
-The average graduation rate of public four-year institutions in Iowa was 69 percent, which was higher than the rates of comparison states and above the national average (see Figure 7b).
-Figure 7c demonstrates that the graduation rates of Iowa's private nonprofit colleges and universities are below the national average but higher than the rates of most peer states.
-Graduation rates among four-year institutions are lowest in Iowa's private for-profit sector (see Figure 7d).
+Figure 7a shows that the public two-year graduation rate in Nebraska is above the national average but below the rates in several comparison states.
+The public four-year graduation rate in Nebraska is 57 percent, which was higher than the national average and the rates of several comparison states (see Figure 7b).
+Figure 7c demonstrates that Nebraska's private nonprofit colleges and universities perform below the national average.
+Graduation rates are lowest at Nebraska's private for-profit colleges (see Figure 7d).